-One of the main reasons online publishers post content in PDF format is because it protects their intellectual property from being plagiarized.
+Online publishers post content in PDF format because they want to protect their intellectual property.
 The culture of scraping content from sites to use on third party sites has become problematic and it is often the case that the scraped content ranks higher than the original which is unfair.

-PDF documents are designed to replicate print documents in the digital space.
-Therefore if you want to publish content in adjacent columns, pdf files do a better job of this than a Word Document.
+PDF documents can replicate print documents in the digital space.
+Therefore, if you want to publish content in adjacent columns, PDF files do a better job of this than a Word Document.

-PDF files are formatted to fit an A4 printed page rather than the screen size of the device being used by the user.
-They do not adapt to responsive sites very well.
-As a result they are difficult to navigate without having to scroll horizontally and vertically.
+PDF files do not adapt to responsive sites very well.
+As a result, they are difficult to navigate without having to scroll horizontally and vertically.

 Furthermore, when publishers print content in columns, readers have to scroll down to finish reading the left had column and then scroll back up to start reading the right hand column.
 It makes for a poor user-experience.

 PDF files are also notorious for slow load times – another factor that leaves a bad impression on end-users.
 Most internet users will not hang around for longer than 3 or 4 seconds for a webpage to load.

 Although PDF’s do not offer the best user-experience, they are the preferred choice of documents for researchers and academics and therefore rank well in search engines based on the trust and authority of the institutions that adopt them.

 However, this is not the case for everyone.
 Online businesses want to improve citation scores.